-Note 1: Windows operating systems, such as Vista, Windows 7, 8 and 10, will need to have "administrative" privileges in order to properly install/uninstall ARMD.
+Note 1: Windows operating systems require that the installing user have "administrative" privileges in order to properly install/uninstall ARMD.
 Also, if ARMD is being installed for group access, the administrator for the group should be performing the installation.

 The following screen begins the installation.
 Press the Start button to start the installation.